Prudential treads carefully with investors in hunt for new CEO

-LONDON Mindful of past missteps with investors, British insurer Prudential (PRU.L) is meeting top shareholders to gauge their preferences for the successor to CEO Tidjane Thiam, who unexpectedly announced his departure this week.
+LONDON, March 11 Mindful of past missteps with investors, British insurer Prudential is meeting top shareholders to gauge their preferences for the successor to CEO Tidjane Thiam, who unexpectedly announced his departure this week.

-The company, listed in London and Asia, said on Tuesday its highly-regarded chief executive would leave in May to join Credit Suisse CSGN.VX -- a move that has made waves across the global financial services industry.

 Prudential Chairman Paul Manduca said the board had identified a successor from a range of internal and external candidates and expected to be able to announce a new CEO once the regulatory approval process had been completed.